Train & Rail Tours & Trips in Western Europe

 Paris to Barcelona: Tapas & Train Rides

-Emily, traveled in August
+Tiffany, traveled in May

 Rails wind from Paris to Barcelona through stunning landscapes.
 Scenic routes traverse Swiss Alps to Interlaken, Italian railways to Rome and Cinque Terre, and coastal trains to Nice.
 Features unlimited access in Cinque Terre National Park and orientation walks.

-Duration 13 days Destinations France, Switzerland, Italy, Spain Age Range Ages 18-39 Operator G Adventures From
+Duration 13 days Destinations France, Switzerland, Italy, Spain Age Range Ages 18-39 Operator G Adventures From $5,059

 The rail adventure starts at London St Pancras.
 The Eurostar speeds under the Channel, followed by high-speed trains to Amsterdam Centraal, ending at Berlin's Hauptbahnhof.
 Each leg provides scenic views and city-center accessibility.